 Lectures, Book Signings Held Throughout the Summer at Hall of Fame’s Bullpen Theater

-Authors will discuss their work and take questions from the audience in the program, then sign copies of their books for fans.
+Authors will discuss their work and take questions from the audience in the theater program, then sign copies of their books for fans in the Atrium.
 Seating in the Bullpen Theater is available on a first-come, first-served basis.

 The schedule for the summer includes:

 June 14 – Frick: Baseball’s Third Commissioner, by John Carvalho

 John Carvalho’s engaging biography of Hall of Famer Ford Frick provides a detailed narrative of the career of the man who supposedly put an asterisk next to Roger Maris’ home run record, but never actually did.
 In actuality, Frick oversaw the game during a time of pivotal change that included the growth of television coverage, continued integration of the game, West Coast expansion, and labor unrest.